 We should all be feminists by Chimamanda Ngozi Adichie (talk/lecture)

-You can read this lecture or watch it here in the Ted Talk:
+You can read this lecture or watch it here in the Ted Talk.
+I wrote a full review on the book here.

 I am not your baby mother by Candice Brathwaite (non-fiction)